JellyRollJunior/chiikawa-news-network/README.md

 -   Backend

+    -   Pagination: Implement cursor based pagination for retrieving posts
-    -   Post: implmenting user hasLiked field - Prisma doesn't support CASE statement so we jerry rigged one
+    -   Prisma CASE Statement: Prisma doesn't support CASE statement so I jerry rigged one to implement a hasLiked field for posts

 -   Frontend
     -   revisiting how stacking contexts work